AY2526S1-CS2103-F11-2/tp/docs/UserGuide.md

 **Tip:** A person can have any number of tags (including 0)

 e.g., `add n/John Doe h/@JOHNDOE i/Guitar c/Very good guitarist r/9 t/friends t/band`

 ### Listing all persons : `viewall`

 Shows a list of all persons recorded in AuditionNUS.

-Format: `list`
+Format: `viewall`

 ### Editing a person : `edit`